Cleaning Anti-Slip Floors

 If you’re cleaning your mop head methodically and regularly, and switching out your mop water every few minutes with fresh, clean water, then perhaps you’ll have a little luck removing some contaminants and making your floor appear clean, but if you truly want to get a floor clean, you’ll have to use better technology.

 For small areas and spot cleaning throughout the day, an Auto Scrubber may be too much.
-In those cases, a soft brush can be used to agitate your floor cleaning soap of choice (degreaser, neutral, or acidic floor cleaning chemical), and then the dirty water can either be rinsed in to a floor drain (with or without the help of a foam squeegee), or wet-vacuumed up.
+In those cases, a soft brush can be used to agitate your floor cleaning soap of choice (degreaser, neutral, or acidic floor cleaning chemical), and then the dirty water can either be rinsed in to a floor drain (with or without the help of a foam squeegee), or wet-vacuumed up with a quality powerful double-squeegee wet vacuum.
 What’s often called a “vehicle wash brush”, used to clean eighteen-wheeler trucks, is soft and will get in to the grout.
-It’s like what your dentist will say about a toothbrush: you don’t want a really hard brush, but rather a soft brush to massage the dirt out of hard to reach places like grout, microscopic pores in the floor, and in between the grit.
+It’s like what your dentist will say about a toothbrush: you don’t want a really hard brush, but rather a soft brush to massage the dirt out of hard to reach places like grout, microscopic pores in the floor, and in between the pieces of grit.
 Here’s a soft “vehicle brush” we like, which we put at the end of a broom stick:

 When purchasing a quality wet vac, you’ll want one with a double-walled squeegee, as it’s much better at sucking up the dirty water and completely removing it from the floor.
 This will allow your floor to be completely dry much faster.
 There are cheap “shop vacuums” out there, but you’ll find that a quality wet vac will cost a bit more money, but will be well worth the extra investment, as it sucks a floor almost completely dry very quickly, thereby removing all the dirt, grease, and other contaminants from your floor effectively.
 Here’s a photo of our wet vac squeegee wand with the “double wall”:

-By improving the technology and tools you use to clean your anti-slip floor, you’ll find the old way of cleaning up with a dirty old op and some dirty water in a bucket to be so “old school” and insufficient that you’ll never go back to those “caveman-era” methods.
+By improving the technology and tools you use to clean your anti-slip floor, you’ll find the old way of cleaning up with a dirty old greasy mop and some dirty water in a bucket to be so “old school” and insufficient that you’ll never go back to those “caveman-era” methods.
 The right tools for the job will make your floor much more sanitary, safe and beautiful without destroying the slip resistance.
-Remember: you don’t want to polish an anti-slip floor with a pad.
-You just want to clean it with a brush, and then use either fresh water to rinse the dirty water in to floor drains, or use powerful suction to remove the dirt completely from the floor.
-Mops just don’t work, and clean floors are safe floors!
+Remember: you don’t want to polish an anti-slip floor with a pad (especially not a white pad).
+You just want to clean it with a soft brush, and then use either fresh water to rinse the dirty water in to floor drains, or use powerful suction to remove the dirt completely from the floor.
+Mops just don’t work, and clean floors are safer floors!